Energy-Web-Community-Fund/Energy-Web-Community-Fund-Grants-Program/README.md

 You can review the application guidelines in full [here](https://docs.google.com/document/d/1wYILnQUqaFfFPBqmOkAq3mG0Yn1x5Z9w/edit#)

-### Application process
-#### Application review

-An initial formal review will be conducted to see if all formal requirements were included in the application.
-A qualitative evaluation will follow, applications will be thoroughly assessed and applicants will likely be required to provide additional information.
-The Evaluation Criteria are outlined in the Program Guidelines.

-#### Application template

-Please use the standard template for applications provided [here](https://docs.google.com/document/d/1soD3nFmDiAdLZUpYVfeCCDh-lnZs7e3d/edit?usp=sharing&ouid=114548433570699112189&rtpof=true&sd=true)

-#### Decision

-Whether successful or not, the Community Fund Committee or the EWC Validators complete the application and will communicate their decision to the applicant after the review is complete.
-If an application is successful and approved, applicants will be entitled to receive 10% as an initial tranche of the grant.

-#### Milestone delivery and payment
-As applicants complete and report their milestones, the remaining grant tranches will be liberated and delivered to the applicants.

-### FAQs

-TBD

-- My application was unsuccessful, can I apply again?
-- Is it possible to require additional funding once the project is completed?
-- What happens if I encounter obstacles that inhibit my ability to deliver the project?

 ### Team
-TBD

 #### Energy Web Community Fund Grants Committee<!-- omit in toc -->

 The committee consists of individuals who know the funding priorities of the Energy Web ecosystem, and is responsible for evaluating grant applications and providing feedback on these.